 Your mortgage could be costing you thousands of pounds over the course of your loan term.
 The mortgage market today is competitive, with plenty of lenders offering great deals to all types of borrowers.
 If you decide to remortgage you could end up with a cheaper deal which covers what you need.

 What is remortgaging?

 Remortgaging is the act of switching mortgages.
 This can be by moving your loan to a new lender, or just by changing the type of loan you have with your existing lender.

-7 reasons why you should consider remortgaging
+7 reasons to consider remortgaging

 It’s always a good idea to approach your existing lender first to ask for a better interest rate.
 Make sure you do your research beforehand and show them the existing deals in the market and ask if they can match it.
 Staying with your existing lender could mean that you save on discharge or exit fees plus application fees of your new loan, not to mention the amount of paperwork you’ve saved.

 If you’ve built a significant amount of equity in your home you can remortgage to use this equity to purchase other properties or assets, such as funding a renovation for your home or purchasing a new car.
 One of the advantages to this is that you can purchase an item with the same interest rate as your home loan, rather than committing to an interest rate offered on a personal loan or credit card.
 However, one of the risks of accessing this equity is that it might take a bit longer to pay off your mortgage.

 Again, it’s a great idea to approach your lender first if you want more features.
 Features like additional repayments, portability and offset accounts can help you save on interest repayments.